 For most travelers, the summer months bring more stable and predictable weather conditions, making it the best overall time to visit Alaska.
 That also means larger crowds and higher prices in hotels, restaurants, bars, and at popular attractions.

-Spring and fall are shorter seasons in Alaska, with colder conditions a possibility at all times.
+Spring and fall are shorter seasons in Alaska, with colder conditions possible at all times.
 But the crowds are smaller and the daylight hours are still manageable, even as they wax and wane accordingly.
 If you don't mind a more unpredictable weather cycle, it can be a great time to visit, providing a more relaxed experience in general.

 Winter is for the hardiest of travelers who don't mind the cold or the challenges of facing travel delays due to wind and snow.
 The number of visitors to Alaska during this time of the year drops off dramatically, which could mean that some of the hotels, lodges, and restaurants are closed for the season.